wp-plugins/mp3-jplayer/readme.txt

 == Changelog ==

+= 1.8.3 =
+* Moved to jQuery.jPlayer 2.2.0 (fixes plugin problems with recent flash release (v11.6) in browsers like IE and Firefox (time was displaying as 'NaN', tracks not advancing/autoplaying)).
+* Fixed the auto number option for arbitrary single players (they were all numbered 1!).
+* Fixed quotes in captions (they were unescaped still and would break players), thanks to Chris for reporting.
+* Fixed a couple of routines that could throw php warnings, thanks to Rami for reporting.
+* Added the much requested option to try force browsers into saving mp3 downloads (instead of playing them in some kinda built-in player).
+Maintains right click save-ability.
+No mobile support just yet.
+Switched on for local files by default.
+Can also be set up for remote files (see the help).
+Option is under 'Playlist player options' on the settings page.
+Please feedback any issues.
+* Added option to turn any mp3 links in a page into players, which means you can now add players using the 'Add media' button on the page/post edit screens.
+It has as an editable shortcode on the player settings page (under template options).
+Option is on by default.
+Switch it off near top of settings page.
+* Added the 'style' parameter onto the MP3j-ui widget.

 = 1.8.1 =
 * Some css corrections - missing image for the buttons on the 'custom' style, and the smaller font sizes when using the 'mods' option.